LENS TINTING SERVICE

 Tints can be a solid all over colour, and also graduated from dark to light, even transitioning from one colour to another, something the chain opticians stores do not offer.
 We can mix colours to get a unique one off colour, increase or decrease the depth of colour, so that it's perfect for you.

-Blue Block / Blue light coatings are ideal for glasses (lenses) that you may wear when using a computer or any tech device that emits high levels of blue spectrum light that may cause irritation and strain on the eyes.
-We supply lenses coated with the blue light coating within a day or two.
-These lenses have a slight blue hue to them when the light catches them.
+Bluemax/ Blue light coatings are ideal for glasses (lenses) that you may wear when using a computer or any tech device that emits high levels of blue spectrum light that may cause irritation and strain on the eyes.
+We supply lenses embedded with the Bluemax coating, the latest solution to irritation and protection from this source within a day or two.
+These lenses have a slight blue hue to them.

 Anti Glare coated lenses are usually available within 24 hours.
 The coating has been around a while and been improved to stop smearing to the extent older Anti Glare resistant coatings became known for.
 This coating has a green hue when the light catches it.